Melkzedk/Simple-Quiz-Game/README.md

-Melkzedk: write a readme for this repository

-Workspace: Collecting workspace information# Simple Quiz Game

 This repository contains a simple command-line quiz game written in Python.
 The game presents multiple-choice questions to the user, shuffles the answer options, and keeps track of the user's score.

 ## Features